|

 Story: A young woman moves into 221C Baker

 Street.
-That night, Holmes and Watson hear cries of
+That night, Holmes and Watson hear cries

-passes Holmes's door.
-More strange noises are heard
+Street but passes Holmes's door.
+More strange

 |